ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-kube-aws.md

   * [Flannel](https://coreos.com/flannel/docs/latest/) : overlay network
   * [Fleet](https://coreos.com/fleet/) : low level orchestrator (distributed systemd)

-Member of the *Open Container Initiative* (OCI), *Core, Inc* was among the first to push Kubernetes usage in production, and offers a packaged solution called Tectonic.
+Member of the *Open Container Initiative* (OCI), *Core Inc* was among the first to push Kubernetes usage in production, and offers a packaged solution called Tectonic.

 CoreOS is also the perfect distribution to run Kubernetes, even without using the commercial version.